Shopping In Mysore: Best Things To Buy & Where to Find Them

 Mysore Pak

-If at all there is any other specialty with which Mysore is considered to be synonymous, it is that of the famous sweet of Mysore Pak.
-Prepared with the simple ingredients of sugar, flour, ghee, and a lot of love, Mysore Pak is every bit of a sinful indulgence without relishing which, you wouldn’t be doing justice to your trip to Mysore.
-With every bite that leaves you wanting for more, make sure you get a little packed while shopping in Mysore to take it back home.
+If there is any other speciality with which Mysore is considered synonymous, it is the famous sweet Mysore Pak.
+Prepared with the simple ingredients of sugar, flour, ghee, and a lot of love, Mysore Pak is every bit a sinful indulgence without relishing, which wouldn’t do justice to your trip to Mysore.
+With every bite that leaves you wanting more, make sure you get a little packed while shopping in Mysore to take it back home.

 3. Sandalwood Products

-Owing to the dense forests of sandalwood trees that led to the inception of the Government Sandalwood Oil Factory in the year 1917, shopping in Mysore has been associated to sandalwood ever since.
-While the oil, perfumes, and the scented soaps are some of the famous shopping items in Mysore that are made of sandalwood, the travelers can also witness the whole process of how the oil is extracted from the trees at the factory itself.
+Owing to the dense forests of sandalwood trees that led to the inception of the Government Sandalwood Oil Factory in 1917, shopping in Mysore has been associated with sandalwood ever since.
+While sandalwood oil, perfumes, and scented soaps are some of the famous shopping items in Mysore, travellers can also witness how the oil is extracted from the trees at the factory.

 4. Incense Sticks Or Agarbattis

-Of what seems like a thin layer of stick covered in coal, molded in spices, and dipped in fragrant oils and perfumes once dried, are the famous incense sticks.
-Just like big surprises come in small packages, these incense sticks are one of the items that make Mysore famous in the entire world.
-The incense or joss sticks or the Agarbattis as they’re known worldwide, also come in a lot of fragrances such as jasmine, sandalwood, rose, lily, champak, and many more.
+The famous incense sticks are of what seems like a thin layer of a stick covered in coal, moulded in spices, and dipped in fragrant oils and perfumes once dried.
+Just like big surprises come in small packages, these incense sticks are one of the items that make Mysore famous worldwide.
+The incense or joss sticks, or the Agarbattis, as they’re known worldwide, also come in many fragrances such as jasmine, sandalwood, rose, lily, champak, and many more.

 5. Mysore Paintings

-Dating back to times of the paintings which were once engraved in the Ajanta and Ellora caves, the famous paintings of Mysore are also popularly known as the Ganjifa paintings by the locals.
-From the Royal Palace of Mysore to numerous homes, these Mysore paintings have graced the beauty and charm of million walls worldwide.
-Depicting the ancient art & culture, age-old traditions, gods and goddesses, and many plots from myths and epics, these paintings are a must buy while shopping in Mysore.
+Dating back to the times of the paintings which were once engraved in the Ajanta and Ellora caves, the famous paintings of Mysore are also popularly known as the Ganjifa paintings by the locals.
+From the Royal Palace of Mysore to numerous homes, these Mysore paintings have graced the beauty and charm of a million walls worldwide.
+Depicting ancient art & culture, age-old traditions, gods and goddesses, and many plots from myths and epics, these paintings are a must-buy while shopping in Mysore.

 6. Rosewood Artefacts